jeffrey-cordero/vitality/README.md

 docker compose down -v --remove-orphans
 ```

 The application can be accessed [http://localhost:3000/](http://localhost:3000/), which represents output from the app container.
-For a production-like environment, you can visit [http://localhost/](http://localhost/), which represents output from the Nginx container to mimic the Nginx Server on the production machine, crucial for optimized content delivery.
-The Nginx service can be commented it out in `docker-compose.yaml` to save resources.

 ### Logs